Anynomouss/grin-voucher/README.md

 * **Use case 2**
   * Vouchers can be used as semi "non-interactive" (NITX) and "non-secure" transactions methods for those who wish to do so
-  * Sweeping happens via a transaction that only involves the receiver since the voucher contains the senders’ keys.
-The transaction is therefore partly non-interactive since the sender of the coins does not need to be online.
+  * Sweeping happens via a transaction that only involves the receivers machine since the voucher contains the senders’ keys or a full wallet.
+The transaction therefore is asynchronous interactive (most would call this non-interactive) since the sender of the coins does not need to be online.
   * Vouchers do not involve payment proofs and should only be used for fun.
 I cannot stress this enough, but payment proofs are a requirement for a regular transaction, vouchers are in no way ever intended to replace normal transactions.

+ *  **Use case 3**
+   * Sweeping a normal wallet, e.g. remaining funds from a hot wallet to a new one.
+This would involve an encrypted wallet, so probably bets to support full wallets with or without encryption of the key with a password.

 * TO DO
   * Check how Bitcoin paper wallets and others are shared through QR, do not reinvent, find a BIP if possible and follow standards